What’s on in and around Northamptonshire

 Iyengar Yoga.
 9.30am to 10.45am, Perry Street – 07759 152986

 Northampton Morris Men.
-8pm to 10pm.
+Monday 8pm to 10pm.
 Ages 18 to 80.
-Never done it before?
-Don’t worry instruction is given.
+Instruction is given.
 More info www.northamptonmorrismen.co.uk

 Gretton Netball.
-Plays purely for recreational purposes, is non-league based and is a fun way to exercise.
+For recreational purposes, is non-league based and is a fun way to exercise.
 No prior experience needed.
-All women over age 18 invited to come along.
-We meet on Multi Use Games Area at Recreation Ground, off Kirby Road, 7.25-8.30pm.
-Cost £1 per session.
+18+.
+Multi Use Games Area at Recreation Ground, off Kirby Road, 7.25-8.30pm. £1.

 Mums & Tots Group.
 St Mary’s Church, Little Harrowden, 9.30am.